broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 | output_vcf_index | Index for the final GVCF. | File |

 ### Reblocking
-Reblocking is a process that compresses a HaplotypeCaller GVCF by merging homRef blocks according to new genotype quality (GQ) bands.
+Reblocking is a process that compresses a HaplotypeCaller GVCF by merging homRef blocks according to new genotype quality (GQ) bands and facilitates joint genotyping by removing alt alleles that do not appear in the called genotype.

 As of November 2021, reblocking is a default task in the WGS pipeline.
 To skip reblocking, add the following to the workflow's input configuration file (JSON):